allegroai/clearml-docs/docs/guides/storage/examples_storagehelper.md

 For example: If you have a local file `/LocalFolder/sub/file.ext` then `StorageManager.upload_folder(local_file="/LocalFolder", remote_url="s3://MyBucket/MyFolder")` will create `s3://bucket/sub/file.ext`.

-Use the `retries` parameter to set the number of times folder upload should be retried in case of failure.
+Use the `retries` parameter to set the number of upload attempts for each file in the folder in case of failure.
+If some files fail to upload, the incomplete folder will remain in the target location with the successfully uploaded files.

 You can input `match_wildcard` so only files matching the wildcard are uploaded.